QutEcoacoustics/interaction-experiments/content/experiments/fcs/Tutorial.md

 Try dragging the audio button to that point in the soundscape to learn more about it.

-When you are happy that you understand how to use it, click 'Next'.
+When you are happy that you understand how to use it, click _Next_.

 ---